pachyderm/pachyderm/examples/word_count/README.md

     /licenses    file 2B
     ...
     ```
-    Let's see if the total sum of all occurences in now  23+5+5 = 33.
+    Let's see if the total sum of all occurrences in now  23+5+5 = 33.

     ```shell
     $ pachctl get file reduce@master:/license